aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 - You can break down the entries into two major categories.
 One is **kernel (or system) information** and **process specific information**.
 - The numbered directories you see are made for each process, thus contains process information.
 The number represents the process ID (PID) of individual process.
 - The remaining directories and file-like objects contains kernel information (but there are 4 interesting exceptions which will be discussed below).
-- Another interesting fact is that the `/proc` **occupies no disk space at all (or at least a very minimal amount)**, the kernel (or the system) generates the necessary information dynamically when a programs access specific entries within `/proc`.
+- Another interesting fact is that the `/proc` **occupies no disk space at all (or at least a very minimal amount)**, the kernel (or the system) generates the necessary information dynamically when programs access specific entries within `/proc`.
-- With the exceptions of few entries, the contents of `/proc` are globally readable.
+- With the exception of few entries, the contents of `/proc` are globally readable.
 But as an attacker, we only have to look at few interesting entries.

 ![Contents of /proc](../img/proc_contents.png)